Why Lordstown Motors Stock Is Higher Today

 What happened

-Shares of Lordstown Motors (NASDAQ: RIDE) were trading higher on Monday after the company released a business update and confirmed that it's on track to begin production of its electric pickup truck in September of 2021.
+Shares of Ohio electric-truck start-up Lordstown Motors (NASDAQ: RIDE) were trading higher on Wednesday, on continued momentum from a Monday business update and upbeat remarks by the company's CEO on Tuesday.

 So what